mervintab/threat-hunting-scenarios/Scenario-Malicious-exe-Clicked.md

 ```

 **Findings:**
-Manual inspection confirmed that a suspicious scheduled task named `MaliciousCountdownObfuscated` was created to repeatedly run the malicious script every 5 minutes.
+The above query did not generate useful information either.
+But manual inspection confirmed that a suspicious scheduled task named `MaliciousCountdownObfuscated` was created to repeatedly run the malicious script every 5 minutes.

 ---